Kilo-Loco/drafts/amplify-getting-started-flutter/06_add_analytics.md

 ... // try {
 ```

 Run the app.
-You should still see the success message in the logs indicating that Amplify is still properly configured and is including the Storage plugin.
+You should still see the success message in the logs indicating that Amplify is still properly configured and is including the Analytics plugin.

 ```shell
 flutter: Successfully configured Amplify 🎉